enpkg/enpkg_full/README.md

 # Note

-This workflow is still under development.
-It is currently being ported to the EMIKG framework (https://github.com/earth-metabolome-initiative/emikg).
+This workflow is currently being ported to the EMIKG framework (https://github.com/earth-metabolome-initiative/emikg).